SATS Ltd: 1992–2009

 In 1992, three companies within SATS — Apron, Cargo and Passenger Services — were merged to form a new company, SATS Airport Services (SAS).
 This consolidation was designed to improve co-ordination and communication, and strengthen the SATS Group's competitiveness.

 Over the next four years, an express courier centre, capable of handling 40,000 tonnes of cargo a year, was opened along with the S$215 million Airfreight Terminal 5, the S$172 million Inflight Catering Centre 2 and a S$40 million SATS Maintenance Centre.

 At the end of the 1999–2000 financial year, SATS owned and operated five airfreight terminals with a combined handling capacity of 1.3 million tonnes of cargo a year and two catering centres capable of producing 27 million meals a year.

 A second Express Courier Centre for partner DHL Worldwide Express, costing S$30 million, was completed in December 2001.

 In the first quarter of 2001, a sixth airfreight terminal costing S$270 million with a handling capacity of 800,000 tonnes of cargo per annum commenced operations.

 2003 saw the launch of SATS' web-based system, CargoNet, to further complement its cargo tracking service.
 It also upgraded the materials handling system in Airfreight Terminals 1 to 4 to improve cargo handling efficiency and equipment serviceability.

 In July 2005, SATS launched a range of new products and service upgrades.

 On 2 January 2008, SATS sold the Express Courier Centre Two (ECC2) to DHL Express.

 1st re-branding exercise

-SATS underwent a re-branding exercise in Apr 2007, adopting a completely new brand identity after bearing the SIA 'bird' logo for many decades.
+SATS underwent a re-branding exercise in Apr 2007, adopting a completely new brand identity after bearing the SIA 'speedbird' logo for many decades.